khanh27202/web-app-project/walkthroughs/part-2-frontend/portfolio-walkthrough.md

     is App Engine's configuration file.
 This file tells Google Cloud how to deploy your code.

-Try navigating to the various files in this project and viewing their contents in the Google Cloud Shell editor.
+Try navigating to the various files in this project and viewing their contents.

 You'll learn more about these files in the following steps.